 The rest house has a similar concept to cat cafes.
-Light meals and drinks are served inside the facility, where cats’ entry is not permitted.
+Light meals and drinks are served inside the facility, where cats’ entry is prohibited.
 When you are ready to have some fun with your furry friends, many of them will be waiting on the veranda already!

 Some cat toys should be left in the container attached to the wall.
 Feel free to use them to play with the cats.

-Shima no Eki is also where you can source some Tashirojima exclusive souvenirs.
-At the rest house you are also welcome to bring your own food and enjoy.
+Shima no Eki is also where you can source some exclusive Tashirojima souvenirs.
+At the rest house, you are also welcome to bring your food and enjoy.

 Tip: If you have brought some cat food with you, donate it to the Nekogohan Oazukari Box (ねこごはん おあずかり箱) in front of the Shima no Eki.

 Shima no Eki’s Business Hours and Access Information